 Keep an Eye on It

 It is extremely easy to keep a close eye on what is connected to your router using your smartphone.
-We suggest Fing – Network Tools.
-The free application is available for both iPhone and Android devices.
+There are several ways you can check your Wi-Fi network for suspicious devices, but we suggest Fing, which is a free app that’s available for both iOS and Android.

 Fing lists each device currently connected to the same Wi-Fi network as you, and displays a handy range of information.
 You can add specific information relating to your devices to keep track of them.